 - Excessive drooling or dry, sticky saliva

-Stress panting can happen during vet visits, thunderstorms, or unfamiliar situations.
+Stress panting can happen during vet visits, during thunderstorms, or in unfamiliar situations.

-If you spot this pattern regularly without obvious triggers, consider consulting your veterinarian to rule out underlying health issues.
+If your dog has this pattern of hair loss without any obvious triggers, talk to your veterinarian about any underlying health issues.

 Paw Raise: Uncertainty More Than Politeness